-The thawing between Apple and Samsung continues with AirPlay 2 integration.
-Apple users will be able to stream audio, video and other content from Apple devices to Samsung TVs.
+The thawing between Apple and Samsung made it possible for AirPlay 2 integration to come to the platform.
+Apple users can stream audio, video and other content from Apple devices to Samsung TVs.
 The Apple TV app is available in 100 countries and AirPlay 2 in 176 countries.

 Last up is Samsung’s Ambient mode.
 This allows the viewer to display decorative content, personal pictures or have the screen mimic the texture of the surface behind it.
 Samsung QLED TVs will feature an automatic light control sensor that adapts to the ambient brightness of a room and adjusts the screen accordingly.